Table of Contents

 The Build section of the search settings is where you add fields to your view.

-The fields you can add include any fields from the view’s source object, a keyword search, and static elements for organization:
+The fields you can add include any fields from the view’s source table, a keyword search, and static elements for organization:

 Add and Arrange Fields